TLS 1.3 vs TLS 1.2 Understanding Key Security and Performance Differences

 Conclusion

-TLS 1.3 represents the future of secure communication, delivering meaningful advancements in speed, encryption strength, and protocol simplicity.
+TLS 1.3, the latest TLS version 1.3, represents the future of secure communication, delivering meaningful advancements in speed, TLS 1.3 security, and protocol simplicity.
 Its mandatory forward secrecy, limited cipher set, and one-round-trip handshake make it safer and more efficient for modern websites, APIs, and cloud environments.
 TLS 1.2 continues to serve legacy systems, but its broader attack surface and reliance on outdated algorithms limit its long-term viability.
-Organizations looking to improve security posture, reduce latency, and align with modern compliance standards should prioritize enabling TLS 1.3 across all supported workloads while maintaining TLS 1.2 only for backward compatibility.
+Organizations looking to improve security posture, reduce latency, and align with modern compliance standards should prioritize enabling TLS 1.3 across all supported workloads the TLS 1.2 vs 1.3 choice is clear while maintaining TLS 1.2 only for backward compatibility.

 1. Why is TLS 1.3 considered more secure than TLS 1.2?